SkooppaOS/appserver-box/README.md

 **Custom Configuration of the Vagrant Box**

 You can also customize the box too, if you'd like.
-Under `/puphpet` copy the `config.yaml`file and rename it to `config-custom.yaml` and save it in the same place.
+Under `/puphpet` copy the `config.yaml`file and rename it to `config-custom.yaml` and save it in the same directory.
 Make any changes you'd like in that file.
 There are also more possibilities to customize the `appserver-box` through the tools made available by Puphpet.
 To read more about that visit the [Puphpet website](https://puphpet.com/) (click on "Help!").

 **Host File Changes**